 To evaluate the coarse event detection, we labeled 10 hours of video/audio records.
 Using only video detection, we extract 33.3% of the whole video as candidate interaction shots, which is listed in Table 5.
 In order to not miss any interactions, we only filter out the one-second-long video segments with zero confidence.

-Table 5 Total event time from video

-Total Event TimeEvent Time as(second)of Total Signal
+Total Event Time (second) Event Time as % of Total Signal

 No activity 13711 38.1%

 Individual 6700 18.6%

 Interaction events 15589 33.3%